ra-dhe-shyam/BSPD-brake-system-plausibility-device/BSPD_REV1/README.md

-Revision 1 of BSPD circuit shematic and layout.
+Revision 1 of BSPD circuit schematic and layout.